 Step 1: The List

-If you have fantastic creative but are mailing to the wrong people, you won’t get far with direct mail.
+If you have fantastic creativity but are mailing to the wrong people, you won’t get far with direct mail.
 Selecting the write mailing list is critical to the success of your campaign.
 There are a few different ways to go about acquiring your mailing list.

 You can head down to the county recorder’s office and manually pull a list of leads.

 Another source for prospect lists is a local title company that you routinely work with.
-An upside of using a title company is that often they will know what might work best or have some insight for you.
+An upside to using a title company is that often they will know what might work best or have some insight for you.
 A con is, if you haven’t used their service yet they might not be willing to help you or charge a fee to pull the list for you.